How to Legally Hire Independent Contractors Worldwide

 Canada is one of the most popular countries for US companies to hire contractors because of the proximity and shared language and culture.

 Suppose you hire a Canadian contractor to provide services to your company remotely.
 The additional rules and regulations come from the CRA (Canada Revenue Agency).
-Like its US counterpart, the IRS, the CRA imposes penalties for misclassification of employees.
+Like its US counterpart, the IRS, the CRA imposes penalties for the misclassification of employees.
 But in cases where companies don't have a presence in Canada, penalties fall on the contractor.

 You'll want to collect a W-8BEN form to waive the withholding tax from the contractor’s pay.
 You do not need to provide a Canadian independent contractor with a W-2 form at the end of the tax year because W-2 forms are for reporting employee compensation.
 You also do not need to provide a 1099-NEC because those are for US taxpayers.
 Of course, the independent contractor must report their income to the CRA.

-One extra note: citizens of Canada (and Mexico) are also allowed to work within the US temporarily without a visa.
+One extra note: Citizens of Canada (and Mexico) are also allowed to work within the US temporarily without a visa.
 If a person makes US-sourced income as a non-resident, the hiring company will need to withhold 30% before payment is made and file a Form 1042 (Annual Withholding Tax Return for US Source Income of Foreign Persons).
 In the case of a tax treaty, Form 8233 (Exemption From Withholding) can be used to claim a tax exemption.

 Read more about hiring and paying workers in Canada as a US employer.

-Hire independent contractors worldwide with Deel
+Enjoy full compliance when hiring independent contractors worldwide with Deel

 It’s possible to hire and manage independent contractors across the world.
 But it’s complicated and risky.
 Deel provides a simple solution: we help companies worldwide work with global contractors and employees quickly and legally.